 Package Description: The information intended for use by Access Aids.
+It is a type of Information Object.

-Packaging Information: The information that is used to bind and identify the components of an Information Package.
-For example, it may be the ISO 9660 volume and directory information used on a CD-ROM to provide the content of several files containing Content Information and Preservation Description Information.
+Packaging Information: The information that describes how the components of an Information Package are logically or physically bound together and how to identify and extract the components.
+It is a type of Information Object.